premitha27/R_Programming_Fall2025_Pagadala_Premitha/Assignments/Assignment_06_Matrix_Ops/README.md

 - Performing basic matrix arithmetic (addition and subtraction)
 - Creating diagonal matrices using `diag()`
 - Constructing a custom 5×5 block-structured matrix programmatically
-- Documenting code and results clearly for reproducibility

 ## How to Run
 1. Open the script file `Assignment_06.R` in RStudio.